Rebecca Clarke - writer, speaker, researcher

 Writer

 The most difficult thing about writing is knowing where to start.
 I had boxes and boxes and drawers and shelves full of material to work with and it was all interesting.
 I began by transcribing the early travel diaries of the Aunts (as they are collectively known by the family).
 The diaries began in 1893 with a small diary written by 12-year-old Edith who was taken on holiday with her wealthy aunt on her luxurious yacht and they continue through decades to travel diaries that were written in the 1950’s.
 I concentrated my early efforts on the diaries dating up to 1920.
-I was knee deep in this material when a trip back to Australia distracted me and sent me off in a very different direction and this resulted in the writing of my first published work, A Bare Chronicle of Existence – Letters and Stories from internment in Norway during WW1.
-My second book is currently being written and is based around the wealthy Victorian relatives of my husband’s family who lived quite scandalous lives.
+I was knee deep in this material when a trip back to Australia distracted me and sent me off in a very different direction and this resulted in the writing of my first published work, A Bare Chronicle of Existence – Letters and Stories from internment in Norway during WW1 and my third book, an complimentary one titled Best Wishes from All.
+My second book is now published and is titled Pearced - A True-ish Story.
+Set in Victorian Glasgow and London it reveals the scandalous lives lived by two members of my husband's family and the women who got caught in their web.
 After that, well, I might go back to the travel diaries or there are a series of letters written in the late 1920’s from the USA or there is the story of an escape from Germany when WW1 broke out or…….so many other options.

 A BARE CHRONICLE OF EXISTENCE